The Daytime Sky

 Careering, all silently, yet driven as if by the furies they sweep along,

-Dark smoke-color’d clouds that roll in furious silence athwart the sky.
+Dark smoke-color’d clouds that roll in furious silence athwart the sky,

-Ravening clouds, the burial clouds, in black masses spreading,
+Ravening clouds, the burial clouds, in black masses spreading—

-Lower sullen and fast athwart and down the sky,
+Sullen and fast athwart and down the sky,

-Mournfully slowly they roll, silently swelling and mixing,
+Mournfully they roll, silently swelling and mixing,

 Like bodies of armed men coming up to battle at the call of their leader’s trumpet.